Tammy (song)

 The song's title served as the inspiration for Berry Gordy's first record label.
 In 1959, Gordy set up a new record company, and wanted to call it "Tammy Records" after the song, but the name was taken and "Tamla" was chosen instead.
 The main Motown label was created later that year and the two labels were incorporated into the Motown Record Corporation in 1960.
 Tamla served as a primary R&B and soul subsidiary throughout Motown's existence.

 Debbie Reynolds version

 The most popular version, by actress and singer Debbie Reynolds, was released by Coral Records as catalog number 61851.
-The backing orchestrations were done by Joseph Gershinson.
+The backing orchestrations were done by Joseph Gershenson.
 It first reached the Billboard charts on July 22, 1957, and peaked at No. 1 on all the U.S. charts: the Disk Jockey chart, the Best Seller chart, and the composite chart of the top 100 songs.
 The single "Tammy" earned her a gold record.
 It is featured in the films The Long Day Closes, The Big Lebowski, and Fear and Loathing in Las Vegas, and was sampled in the song "A Different Feeling" by Australian electronic band The Avalanches on their 2000 album "Since I Left You".